En-Be/TardigradeOfMana3D/APPROACH.md

 DONE
 - Used 'constant' nodes to plug a value into the specular and metallic parameters of the materials
 - Increased the intensity of the scene direction light

+## Session 41

+Minutes: 180 minutes

+TODO
+- Weight the eyeball manually
+- Re-export and import

+DONE
+- Weight the eyeball manually
+- Re-export and import
+- Still not deforming properly
+- Tried different import and export options
+- Tried normalising the weights
+- Posted in slack asking for help